History of Adult Education and Training in Europe

 The network was established in 1991 with the name Cross-cultural Influences in the History of European Adult Education by Martha Friedenthal-Haase (Tübingen/Leipzig), Stuart Marriot (Leeds) and Barry J. Hake (Leiden).
 This network focused on the period 1880–1930 and mainly on the educational activities within workers’ and women’s movement.
 After the retirement, in 2008, of the long-time convener Barry J. Hake, the current conveners suggested that the themes of the history network should be widened to cover both a longer historical time frame and a broader scope of adult education activities.

-Previous conferences: 2013, Berlin, Germany, Historical Approach Specificities in the Context of Adult Education Research (Round table session in the framework of the ESREA 7ht European Research Conference); 2011, Budapest, Hungary, Adult Education and Citizenship.
-Relations in Space and Time (together with the ESREA Network on Active Democratic Citizenship); 2009, Turku, Finland, Life Course and Learning in History: Cultural, Societal and Individual Perspectives on Adult Education and Training in Europe; 2006, Paris, France, The ‘Social Question’: European-wide Struggles for Adult Education in the Public Sphere during the 19th and 20th Centuries.
+Previous conferences: 2018, Paris, France Pioneering Women and Men in European Adult Education (19th and early 20th Centuries); 2013, Berlin, Germany, Historical Approach Specificities in the Context of Adult Education Research (Round table session in the framework of the ESREA 7th European Research Conference); 2011, Budapest, Hungary, Adult Education and Citizenship.
+Relations in Space and Time (together with the ESREA Network on Active Democratic Citizenship); 2009, Turku, Finland, Life Course and Learning in History: Cultural, Societal and Individual Perspectives on Adult Education and Training in Europe; 2006, Paris, France, The ‘Social Question’: European-wide Struggles for Adult Education in the Public Sphere during the 19th and 20th Centuries).

 Earlier conferences were held in Frankfurt, Germany (1997); Strobl, Austria (1996); Salamanca, Spain (1994); Strobl, Austria (1993); York, United Kingdom (1992); Leiden, Netherlands (1991).
 See their topics trough the titles of the publications that followed.